 This letter is to confirm our understanding of the terms and objectives of our engagement and the nature and limitations of the services that we will provide.
-It sets out the terms upon which Salihin Consulting Group Sdn Bhd (“SCG”) will provide the service to the Company.
+It sets out the terms upon which Salihin Consulting Group Sdn Bhd (“SCG”) will provide the service to The Company.

 Scope of Engagement